At Hope Remains Ranch, each of our horses come from different backgrounds but each serve HRR just as faithfully as the staff and volunteers!

 Danny and Lola recently came from the same farm as Fancy and Beauty.
 Lola, the smallest of the minis, is the daughter to Fancy.
 Both Danny and Lola are fitting in well with the rest of the herd, and we are grateful to have them!
 (Lola left, Danny right)

-Soot and Haystax (a.k.a Stax) are recent new addition to our ranch.
-We got them as kittens, and it has been wonderful to watch them grow into barn cats!
+Soot and Haystax (a.k.a Stax) are our barn cats.
+We got them as kittens, and it has been wonderful to watch them grow!
 All of our staff, volunteers, and kids absolutely love them!
-(Soot left, Stax right)
+(Soot bottom, Stax top)

 In Loving Memory…

 Below, we remember our beloved 4-legged staff who have finished their work here and have gone ahead of us to heaven.

 Red (1994-2023) was an American Quarter Horse.
 He came from an Autistic children’s ranch in Simpsonville.
 We were blessed to work with Red for 16 years.
 He only had one eye.
 He lost his eye in a snowstorm when a tree branch broke off and hit him in the eye.
 Red was dearly loved by all who knew him.
 His personality and presence are greatly missed here at the ranch.

 Traveler (2004-2023) was a beautiful Rocky Mountain Saddle Horse.
 He was chocolate in color with a flowing flaxen mane and tail.
 He stood 15 hands and was a gentle and spunky horse.
 He was much loved by staff and clients at the ranch.